huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 We recommend that you add a passphrase on your key.
 You will use this passphrase when you use the SSH key during the kista connection, so please make sure to remember it or store it in a suitable password manager.

-The key shoul not be generated with the expected output:
+The key should not be generated with the expected output:

 ```
 Your identification has been saved in ekista